garethjns/reinforcement-learning-keras/scripts/gfootball/README.md

 Communication between the rlk env and the bot (which uses the Kaggle completion api and expects raw observations rather than, eg. simple115 from the gym-wrapped env, is handled using the SimpleAndRawObsWrapper.
-This returns the simple115 observations to rl agent as normal, but additionally dumps the raw observations to disk for the bot to use.
+This returns the simple115 observations to rl agent as normal, but additionally dumps the raw observations to disk for the bot to use (see rlk.environments.gfootball.bots.rlk_compatibility decorator).

 There's also a frame buffer wrapper that stacks 2 frames.